• Skip to primary navigation

 Can I really cook fish fillets in the air fryer while still frozen?

 Yes!
-Good-bye frozen, chopped and formed fish sticks!
+Good-bye frozen, chopped and shaped fish sticks!
 Hello quick and easy fresh or frozen tilapia fillets.
 Fish is actually one of the best foods to cook in the air fryer.
 It's the perfect way to cook thin, fragile fish fillets like tilapia and bream because you don't have to turn them.

 Place the fish fillets on an aluminum or stainless steel baking pan while preheating your air fryer and measuring your ingredients.
 These few minutes on the baking pan will ever so slightly thaw the fillets just enough to allow the breadcrumbs to stick to the oil on them.

 Here's the article from The Kitchn spelling out the details of why placing frozen fish and meat on aluminum and stainless steel thaws significantly quicker than stone, wood or plastic surfaces.
 Just those couple of minutes will allow the fish to start to slightly thaw creating just enough moisture on the outside of the fillets for the crumbs to stick to.
-Spritzing them with oil also helps.

 Scroll down to the bottom of this post for the detailed, printable recipe.
 Pictures below will help guide you as you read the recipe.